Skip to main content

 With our free UTM code generator and easy-to-follow tips, you'll be a UTM tracking pro in no time!
 Start measuring your marketing success like a data-driven champion today!

 UTM stands for Urchin Tracking Module (don't worry, most people just call them UTM codes).
 They're snippets of text appended to the end of your website URLs.
-These codes track specific information about where your website traffic originates, allowing you to see which marketing campaigns are driving the most visits, leads, and conversions.

 Here's a breakdown of the six key components of a UTM tracking link: